Anatoliy2104/xaukiler/README.md

 - **“No valid FVG found between fractal and BOS.”**
   The BOS mini‑window did not meet the FVG criteria; try reducing the FVG size threshold or review the day’s structure.

 - **“Entry not triggered.”**
-  Price did not return to the FVG midpoint after leaving it, or it happened after 22:00.
+  Price did not return to the FVG midpoint after leaving it.

 - **“Not enough margin for min lot.”**
   With the current per‑lot margin and caps, lot size could not reach the minimum `LOT_STEP`.
 Increase `MAX_FREE_MARGIN`/`MAX_LOT` or use full‑risk mode by increasing the SL threshold and/or typical SL distances.